OrgFlow/docs/content/tutorials/updating/migrating-from-v1-to-v2.md

 ## Clobber detection

 @concept_clobber detection can warn you before you deploy changes that would overwrite changes in the Salesforce org.
 Version 1 of OrgFlow would simply continue with this deployment wihtout producing any warnings.
+You may need to update any workflows that will now fail if clobber is detected.
+The affected commands are @commend_env_flowout and @command_env_flowmerge, and the new behavior in version 2 of OrgFlow could mean that scripts including either of these two commands could now fail if OrgFlow detects clobber.

+If you want to maintain the version 1 functionality (of always deploying regardless of clobber), you need to add the `--clobber=accept` argument to scripts with the affected commands.
+However, we'd recommend that you take advantage of OrgFlow's new clobber detection and decide the best way to proceed on a case-by-case basis for each of your scripts and environments.
+The [clobber documentation](xref:concept_clobber) can help you understand the different options available, and how to implement them.

 ## Partial retrieves

+@concept_partialretrieve is powered by source tracking, and can significantly reduce the time it takes to retrieve changes from Salesforce.
+Version 2 of OrgFlow will automatically opt you in to partial retrieves for environments where source tracking is available, but you can opt out of this by specifying:

+- `--retrieveMode=full` for @command_env_flowin
+- `--sourceInRetrieveMode=full` or `--targetInRetrieveMode=full` for @command_env_flowmerge

 ## Selective inbound flows